-Riva Richmond is a New York-based technology editor at the Economist Intelligence Unit, the research arm of The Economist.
+Riva Richmond is a New York-based technology editor at The Economist Intelligence Unit, the research arm of The Economist, where she works on projects on technology topics.
 She has reported and written about technology more than a decade, with much of that time focused on computer security and privacy.
 Prior to taking her current position, she was a freelance journalist writing for The New York Times, Entrepreneur.com, The Wall Street Journal, and other national publications.

 Riva's work draws on expertise built during more than eight years as a technology beat reporter at Dow Jones Newswires and contributor to The Wall Street Journal.
 In the late 1990s, she wrote about the rowdy world of stock-chat sites and its downfall as the tech bubble burst.
 Then she tracked the macabre inventions of virus writers, hackers and identity thieves – and the security industry’s efforts to stop them.
 As online advertising recovered, Riva picked up the Internet beat, covering the rise of Google and online-advertising boom, winning in 2006 the Newswomen’s Club of New York’s prestigious Front Page award for beat reporting.
 In her last year at Dow Jones, she covered semiconductor innovation and the Intel-AMD rivalry.

 Riva also contributed to The Journal’s Enterprise column on small business for four years, writing about technology subjects from e-commerce to blogging to marketing on Facebook and non-technology issues like doing business abroad and the struggles of reservist business owners on long deployments in Iraq.